 Validation of Assertion Consumer Addresses

-The value of the AssertionConsumerServiceURL attribute of the <saml2p:AuthnRequest> message MUST be verified to be consistent with one of the <md:AssertionConsumerService> elements having the HTTP-POST binding found in the Service Provider’s metadata entry.
+If the AssertionConsumerServiceURL attribute is present in the <saml2p:AuthnRequest> message, its value MUST be verified to be consistent with one of the <md:AssertionConsumerService> elements having the HTTP-POST binding found in the Service Provider’s metadata entry.
 If this is not the case, the request must be rejected.

+If the attribute is not present in the <saml2p:AuthnRequest> message, the Identity Provider MUST obtain the desired response location from the Service Provider’s metadata entry.
+This location is found in an <md:AssertionConsumerService> element with HTTP-POST binding that is marked as default (has the isDefault attribute set), or if no element has the isDefault attribute set, the one with the lowest index value (see section 2.4.4.1 of [SAML2Meta]).

 Section 8.2 of [SAML2Int] specifies how comparisons between the AssertionConsumerServiceURL value and the values found in the Service Provider’s metadata should be performed.